 \citet{miller2009unified} studied a similar 2D scenario with a different crystal orientation, in which the dislocation dipole is stable and the dislocations do not annihilate to form the void.
-In such a case, the (theoretical) critical shear stress corresponds to the shear stress required to cause dislocation movement in the crystallographic plane.
-However, in our analysis (which is based on a \Revision{more} realistic crystallographic setup \Revision{since the slip planes of the dislocations are close-packed planes of $\{111\}$ family}) a critical shear stress may be defined as the shear stress required to nucleate dislocations from the void-like defect.
+In such a case, the (theoretical) critical shear stress corresponds to the shear stress required to cause dislocation movement in the crystallographic plane. \Revision{By contrast}, in our analysis (which is based on a \Revision{more} realistic crystallographic setup \Revision{since the slip planes of the dislocations are close-packed planes of the $\{111\}$-family), the critical shear stress is} defined as the shear stress required to nucleate dislocations from the void-like defect.